cdoublev/css/doc/README.md

 Other grammar rules require modifying the value definition.
 For example, math functions must support at least 32 arguments, which means the default value (20) of the `#` multiplier of `<calc-sum>` must be overridden.
 Similarly, `#` must be ignored at the top-level of a production rule for a property value range.

-Finally, the context representation must allow to determine the input token marking the end of the parsed node value.
-So it must be hierarchical, to allow to determine which of a function or block is the closest context, like in `fn([a])` and `[fn(a)]`.
+Finally, the context representation must allow determining the input token marking the end of the parsed node value.
+It must be hierarchical, to determine which of a function or block is the closest context, like in `fn([a])` and `[fn(a)]`.

 ### Backtracking